Cape Town CBD: Housing

-Housing within the CBD is predominantly made up of apartments of various sizes.
+Housing within the CBD is predominantly made up of condos and apartments of various sizes.
 The density in the CBD is one of the highest among Cape Town's suburbs.
 Major residential developments in the CBD include One Thibault, The Rockefeller at Harbor Place, 16 On Bree, Icon, St Martini Gardens, The Adderley, The Square, The Heriot, Stonehill Place, the Onyx, and Foreshore Place.
 The CCID stated that the median price for sectional title properties in the CBD in 2022 was R1.47 million.

 In mid-2025, the average sale price of a property in Cape Town CBD was just under R2 million.
 The most common size for properties sold in the area was 1-bedroom, followed by 2-bedroom properties.
 The rent in mid-2025 for a 1-bedroom apartment in the area ranged from around R10,000 to R21,000 per month.
 Rent for a 2-bedroom apartment ranged from around R17,000 to R70,000 per month.

 In September 2025, it was reported that the average rental for a studio apartment in the CBD was R15,850.
 This reflected an increase in rental prices for CBD studios of almost 30% year-on-year.
 At the same time, the average rental for a 2-bedroom CBD apartment was R28,630.
 Most 3-bedroom apartments were priced at around R56,000.

 Cape Town residents wanting to stay in detached homes close to the CBD have options in the surrounding, predominantly residential areas of Gardens, Tamboerskloof, Oranjezicht, Higgovale, District Six, and Bo Kaap, as well as mixed-use suburbs like Sea Point and De Waterkant.
 A number of upmarket apartment buildings are located close to the CBD, in the suburb of Green Point.

 In September 2024, the City of Cape Town proposed a new CBD spatial plan (which it opened for public comment), and stated that it expects up to 50,000 new CBD residents by 2040.
 The municipality is focusing on car-less streets that are dedicated to pedestrian and bicycle traffic, improved public transit, access to affordable housing, maintaining mixed-use spaces, preserving heritage areas, and adding additional public spaces for residents and visitors to enjoy.
 The City is aiming to make the CBD a more people-centered environment, and less car-focused, in support of potentially developing a car-free CBD.

 In September 2025, there were approximately 7,000 residential units in Cape Town CBD, with developments for thousands more in progress.

 Leisure

 Cape Town CBD is home to numerous well-known sightseeing, tourist, food, and leisure spots for locals.
-These include the Iziko South African Museum, the Iziko Planetarium, the South African National Gallery, The Cape Gallery, and the Castle of Good Hope.
+These include the Iziko South African Museum, the South African National Gallery, and the Castle of Good Hope.

 Major theaters located in the CBD including the large format Artscape and the smaller District Six Homecoming Centre (formerly the Fugard).

 Beside the Houses of Parliament in the CBD sits The Company's Garden, which is the oldest garden in South Africa, and a national heritage site.